wpmetabox/docs/_docs/fields/post.md

 ### Searching Parameters

 You probably don't want to perform an Ajax request when open the dropdown at first.
 You might want to _make Ajax requests only when users type something_ and search for that.
-To do that, you need to set the `minimumInputLengthfor` the input, as below:
+To do that, you need to set the `minimumInputLength` for the input, as below:

 ```php
 array(